Carnagion/dissertation/interim/interim.typ

 Time increases along the horizontal axis, while the aircraft that are sequenced are laid out vertically, from the first to take-off at the top, to the last at the bottom.
 The different durations are coloured differently to help distinguish them.
 The black lines represent the scheduled de-icing and departure times, and the dashed lines represent the earliest allocated departure times for each aircraft.
 Although simple, this output already aids greatly in obtaining a better view and understanding of the generated sequences, and was also invaluable in identifying and eliminating bugs in the branch-and-bound implementation.

-As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm.
+As the project progresses, there will likely be a need for different kinds of visualisations and plots -- for example, plotting a tree of intermediate solutions considered by the runway sequencing algorithm(s).
 As such, there is a need to continually work on the visualiser and enhance its capabilities.

 = Progress